Chicken Bryan Pasta Skillet is a twist on a Carrabba’s Italian Grill dish that is ready in about 30 minutes.

 How do you make Chicken Bryan Pasta Skillet?

-When making the sauce, you don’t want the butter to melt instantly.
-Instead, melt it slowly, so it softened into an emulsified sauce.
+- You don’t want the butter to melt instantly when making the sauce.
+Instead, thaw it slowly so it softens into an emulsified dressing.
 Softening all the butter and building the sauce should take 3-5 minutes.

 Chicken Bryan Pasta Skillet